 The U.S. has experienced a surge in alcohol and drug relapses as substance abuse becomes more prominent during the COVID-19 pandemic.
 Widespread shutdowns and social distancing measures have made it difficult for those seeking guidance and treatments for substance abuse issues to secure resources.

-- Laguna Treatment Hospital host free virtual 12-step support meetings each week.
+- Laguna Treatment Hospital hosts free virtual 12-step support meetings each week.

 - Drug and alcohol hotline provides free confidential emotional support, information on substance abuse and local resources and assistance finding an addiction treatment program.